pandammonium/blipper-widget/readme.txt

 == Known issues ==

-There is [a list of known problems and enhancement requests](https://github.com/pandammonium/wp-blipper-widget/issues) on GitHub.
-If you have a suggestion for how to improve Blipper Widget, please add it to GitHub.
+[Known problems and enhancement requests](https://github.com/pandammonium/wp-blipper-widget/issues) are recorded on my Blipper Widget repository on GitHub.
+If you have a suggestion for how to improve Blipper Widget, please add it there.
 Cheers!

 == Credits ==